 After receiving the call of the accident, I rushed back to Texas.
 It was 1 am and he was very critical.

 Prayers and touch, talking and love.

 Zack always loved hearing his sister's voice.
 Now his vitals were responding well to her touch and voice.

-Moving him from Midland to a level one trauma center, even there was no guarantee he would make the transfer.
-We knew if he stayed he would soon die.
+Moving him from Midland a Level 3 trauma center to a level 1 trauma center, although there was no guarantee he would not survive the transfer.
+We were told if he stayed in Midland he would soon die.

 Day one, they had begun to repair his broken bones.
 He was still VERY unstable.

 Zack was still fighting for his life.
 The doctors told me to keep doing what I was doing.
 At this point I was doing tactile and muscle stimulation, music for brain healing, and cold laser therapy.